Lukasdoe/Chess/README.md

 # Chess
-A computerized version of the classic game.
+A digital version of the classic game.
+Mainly developed as a way to learn Java and have a platform for machine learning algorithms.